France–Thailand relations: Laotian and Cambodian Civil War

 In the 1970s, Thailand conducted a secret intervention in Laos, deploying approximately 23,000 Thai troops to support the Royal Lao Army in the civil war against the Communist Pathet Lao, as Thailand's relationship with Angkar and the Khmer Rouge, who were engaged in conflict with the government of the Kingdom of Cambodia (later the Khmer Republic), shifted over time.
-Initially, as the Khmer Rouge gained power, there were attempts at establishing diplomatic relations between Thailand and Democratic Kampuchea.
-In 1975, the Khmer Rouge forces entered the capital, Phnom Penh on 17 April, ending five years of civil war.
+Initially, as the Khmer Rouge gained power just before the Viet Cong in Saigon, there were attempts at establishing diplomatic relations between Thailand and Democratic Kampuchea.
+In 1975, after the rise of Marxist–Leninist regimes came to power in Indochina as the three communist states, the Khmer Rouge forces (backed by China from Beijing and Kim Il Sung's DPR Korea from Pyongyang, between the two communist nations) entered the capital, Phnom Penh on 17 April, ending five years of civil war and the beginning of "Year Zero" to restart Cambodian society like the French Revolution's Reign of Terror led by Robespierre that declared the Republican Calendar of 1792 as Year One.
 While Pathet Lao forces consolidated their control over Laos, with the Vientiane government falling in December.
 The National Congress of People's Representatives abolished the Laotian kingdom and established the Lao People's Democratic Republic.
-As the constitution in Cambodia was adopted, and the state was officially named Democratic Kampuchea under Angkar's government on 5 January 1976.
+As the constitution in Cambodia was adopted, and the state was officially named Democratic Kampuchea, a new flag featuring a red background, with a yellow three-towered temple in the middle, compared and resembled to the flag of Vietnam under Angkar's government on 5 January 1976, which was significantly influenced by Maoism, including the policies led by its Cambodian leader Saloth Sâr ("Pol Pot"), a French phrase for Politique Potentielle became as Brother Number One, had drawn from China's Great Leap Forward and the Cultural Revolution by Chairman Mao.